Inclosure – the theory.

-When reading any inclosure award it’s form is more or less constant.
-This extract from the Child Okeford inclosure is typical; it gives the name of the beneficiary, position and number on the map of the allotment, the acreage and finally the boundaries, defined in relation to other allotments or geographical points.
+This extract from the Child Okeford inclosure is typical of an award made after the 1801 Inclosure Consolidation Act; it gives the name of the beneficiary, position and number on the map of the allotment, the acreage and finally the boundaries, defined in relation to other allotments or geographical points.
 It is slightly misleading however as it gives the impression that in the inclosure of a parish or manor it was an area of land that was awarded but this was not the case.
 What was awarded was an area of land to a particular value and this is a somewhat different thing.

 Unfortunately all too often the only thing that survives from an inclosure is the final award, the actual mechanics of the inclosure process have rarely been preserved.
 Even the minute books of inclosures that were supposed to be kept by the commissioners have rarely survived.
 To understand the process of inclosure I refer to “The System of Land Surveying at Present adopted by surveyors and commissioners” a type of vade mecum written by William Stephenson in 1805.
 In this book he shows novice land surveyors how to conduct the inclosure of an imaginary parish.
 It is difficult to know just how widely it was consulted -text books for students rarely offer much insight into the real practice of a profession – but at just over 100 pages it is remarkably concise and offers a splendid introduction to the subject.
+As it was widely available it may be assumed that the principles espoused were also widely accepted and practiced.
 Many landowners would have found it useful, as did I.

 The first thing to do was fix the boundaries of the parish.
 In theory this was the commissioners responsibility but it was clearly important for the surveyor too as it allowed the area of the parish to be calculated.
 Compared with a normal estate survey there was a very important and specific requirement; “in the surveying [of] a lordship for the purpose of an inclosure, the quantity of every different quality is indispensably required, in order that every proprietor may be allotted his proper quantity, in consideration for the land he gives up, and his legal claim.”
 [My emphasis.]